osmosis-labs/mesh-security/docs/ibc/Serializability.md

 blockchain, and we have a complete view of currently in-flight transactions, this approach could work for IBC protocols.

 We can say that ICS20 implementation does something like this.
-As the only invariant is that the value never goes below zero, it pre-emptively moves the tokens out of the users account to an escrow.
+As the only invariant is that the value never goes below zero, it preemptively moves the tokens out of the users account to an escrow.
 This doesn't require any further lock on the user's account, but ensures no other transaction will be possible to execute that would render the user's balance below 0 if this was committed.
 Thus, any other transaction that would be commutative with this (commit or rollback) can be executed concurrently, but any other transaction that would conflict with this (eg. spend the same tokens, and only be valid if the ICS20 transfer gets an error ack),